Kaatiba

 0 Comments

 Well, I'm back!
-I helped run an event for Baraka Umm Ayman Foundation (where I'm a contributor), I got married, went on a mini-moon (a precursor to our honeymoon - which has to happen later because of work), moved, and poked out a few words onto a few pages.
+I helped run an event for Sakina Literary Society of the Arts (which I'm a co-founder of), I got married, went on a mini-moon (a precursor to our honeymoon - which has to happen later because of work), moved, and poked out a few words onto a few pages.
 Laying it all out like that...ok so maybe there's good reason I haven't written much.
 But that's not what this post is about!
 This post is about a book I read which was captivating if not strictly enjoyable.
 To find out what I mean, read below!

 I thought I'd read Deerskin a long time ago, though now I think I actually read a different adaptation of the fairytale Donkeyskin.
 Still, when I chose to start Deerskin, I did so knowing I'd read and enjoyed other McKinley works, so I borrowed the e-book from Libby and got to reading.